sbotond/simcopy/README.md

 Download an install
 -------------------

-The released packages are available from the [download page](http://github.com/sbotond/simcopy/downloads).
+The released packages are available from the [release directory](https://github.com/sbotond/simcopy/tree/master/releases).

 Building from source
 ------------------------